Leasehold homes: responsibilities for repairs

 date your letter and keep a copy

-Get advice from LEASE if your freeholder won't do repairs.
-You may be able to take the freeholder to court.
+You might be able to take the freeholder to court.

 You can also report dangerous conditions to your council's environmental health department.